How to structure a job interview for active sourced candidates

 - How did you feel once we contacted you for the position?
 Is there any suggestion you can give on how we could improve the process?

 Conclusion: There is always room for improvement.
-Are you analyze your job interview for sourced candidates?
+Are you analyzing your job interview for sourced candidates?

 We have gathered some last tips to identify whether something can be improved: